Contact our office via phone, fax, or email.

 Step 2: Meeting and Evaluating Potential Contractors

-After you have compiled a list of possible roofing contractors, take time to evaluate each one carefully.
+After you have compiled a list of possible roofing contractors, take the time to evaluate each one carefully.
 A professional contractor will be happy to provide any information you may require.
 Set up a meeting to discuss your needs and their qualifications, and be sure to pay close attention to the attitude of the company representative.
 Good contractors take pride in their work and will be happy and enthusiastic about the possibility of helping you with your roofing problems.
 Ask for the company’s vital statistics – specific business information that will help you make your final decision:

-Business Name and Address, Experience, Licensing / Bonding, Insurance Coverage, Professional References and Company Philosophy.
+Business Name and Address, Experience, Licensing / Bonding, Insurance Coverage, Professional References, and Company Philosophy.

 Step 3: Utilize the Contractor’s Product Knowledge

 A contractor who takes the time to prepare a good proposal will most likely do a more thorough roofing job.
 All items to be accomplished should be written as part of the contract.
 Get it in writing – beware of verbal promises.
 The contract should spell out the proposed work, prices, and completion date.